-Damon Knight. Often misattributed to Charles Fort.

 "We lost contact with the Engineer.
 It went rogue, you could say.
 Rather than following protocol it revealed itself to unrelated people, dozens of them.
 Caused a tremendous scare, as you can imagine.
 Even made it into the papers.
 They called it 'the Mothman.'"

 The man the black suit laughed in a way that indicated he did not in the least find this funny.

-"But why would the Executor do that?
+"Why would the Engineer do that?
 I didn't think it even could—

 "What did you do?"

-"Suppressed his book, and his article.
+"Suppressed his book, and his articles.
 Wrote him a new one.
 Convinced him that suicide was the best way out.
-We couldn’t tamper with his memories, you see, because we still weren’t sure if the Executor was back on protocols, so suicide was Plan B. But Keel didn't kill himself like he was supposed to.
+All standard.
+But here's the thing: Klein didn't kill himself like he was supposed to.
 And he didn't trash his book, like we wanted him to do.
 The bastard finished it in secret, and published it.
 It was the biggest breach of security we've ever had.
 We're still trying to undo the damage."

 "Jesus," Kathleen said.
-She still hadn't touched the coffee.
+She hadn't touched her coffee.

-"The truth is, I went easy on Keel.
+"The truth is, I went easy on Klein.
 I went easy on him because I liked him.
-My point is this: You're young, and this was your first big job.
+That's the lesson in all this: You're young, and this was your first big job.
 It's normal to have a few reservations.
 But don't let them get to you.
-Don't let Kenneth Arnold become your John Keel.
-Understand?"
+Don't let Kenneth Arnold become your John Klein.
+Get me?"